Bures-online.co.uk

 Bures-online has been featured in the Halstead Gazette, Evening Gazette, East Anglian Daily Times, Suffolk Free Press and many other local colour magazines.

-During the Spring of 2006, one of the researchers Alan Beales carried out work for an independent television company for the popular TV series, "Who do you think you are"
+During the Spring of 2006, I carried out work for an independent television company for the popular TV series, "Who do you think you are"

-Barbara Windsor was the subject of this program.
+Barbara Windsor was the subject of this program, her father William Deeks was a local bricklayer.

 This uncovered links with John Constable (the artist) and property the Constable family owned in Bures Hamlet and Mount Bures.

-The web site archive now stores in excess of 1500 B & W photographs together with well over 2,500 scanned documents which have been loaned over the years.
+The web site archive now stores in excess of 3,000+ photographs together with well over 2,500+ scanned documents which have been donated or purchased over the years.

 With the site getting even more complex with expanding subjects, the section concerning the "War Years" in Bures has been moved to another web site (www.bures.me.uk)